ABN AMRO: Mid-2000s weakness, acquisition and breakup

 ABN AMRO had come to a crossroads in early 2005.
 The bank had still not come close to its own target of having a return on equity that would put it among the top five of its peer group, a target that the CEO, Rijkman Groenink had set upon his appointment in 2000.
 From 2000 until 2005, ABN AMRO's stock price stagnated.
 Financial results in 2006 added to concerns about the bank's future.
 Operating expenses increased at a greater rate than operating revenue, and the efficiency ratio deteriorated further to 69.9%.
 Non-performing loans increased considerably year on year by 192%.
 Net profits were only boosted by sustained asset sales.
 In 2006, research findings were publicly released regarding ABN AMRO Bank N.V.'s predecessors and connections to African slavery.
-An examination of 200 predecessors of ABN AMRO Bank N.V. founded before 1888, determined that some had connections to African slavery, either in the United States or elsewhere in the Americas.
+An examination of 200 predecessors of ABN AMRO Bank N.V. founded before 1888 determined that some had connections to African slavery, either in the United States or elsewhere in the Americas.

 By 2007, ABN AMRO was the second-largest bank in the Netherlands and the eighth-largest in Europe by assets.
 At that time, the magazine The Banker and Fortune Global 500 placed it 15th in the list of world's biggest banks and it had operations in 63 countries, with over 110,000 employees.

 On 31 August 2007, ABN AMRO Bank N.V.
-Pakistan merged with Prime Commercial Bank which consisted of 69 branches across 24 cities for Sale of US$227 million and formed ABN AMRO Bank (Pakistan) Limited (Which later got merged into Royal Bank of Scotland Pakistan).
+Pakistan merged with Prime Commercial Bank which consisted of 69 branches across 24 cities.
+ABN AMRO Bank (Pakistan) Limited (Which later got merged into Royal Bank of Scotland Pakistan) was formed as the result of the US$227 million acquisition.

 On 21 February 2007, The Children's Investment Fund Management (TCI) hedge fund called to ask the Chairman of the Supervisory Board to actively investigate a merger, acquisition, or breakup of ABN AMRO, stating that the current stock price did not reflect the true value of the underlying assets.
 TCI asked the chairman to put its request on the agenda of the annual shareholders' meeting to be held in April 2007.
 Events accelerated on 20 March 2007, when the British bank Barclays and ABN AMRO both confirmed they were in exclusive talks about a possible merger.

 On 28 March 2007, ABN AMRO published the agenda for the shareholders' meeting of 2007.
 It included all items requested by TCI, but with the recommendation not to follow the request for a breakup of the company.